 Competitive underwriting for a range of medical conditions.
 Prudential offers excellent coverage options for people with common medical histories, including anxiety, asthma, depression, fibromyalgia, and osteoporosis.
 Marijuana and CBD users may also benefit, depending on frequency of use.

-High premiums for most age groups.
-For healthy applicants, Prudential’s rates tend to be higher than average, except for people in the 60s age range.
-Younger shoppers will want to look for more affordable options with other carriers.
+Very high premiums.
+For every age range, Prudential’s rates are much higher than average.
+Younger shoppers especially will want to look for more affordable options with other carriers.

 Mixed customer ratings.
 Prudential received more customer complaints than some of their competitors.
 However, they also earned good scores from Consumers Advocate, which evaluates a company’s stability, reputation, and policy offerings.

-Prudential’s rates are way higher than average at almost every age bracket — particularly those in their 20s and 30s.
+Prudential’s rates are way higher than average at almost every age bracket — particularly in the 20s and 30s age groups, who will end up paying double than usual.
 Those people will find cheaper options elsewhere.
-Seniors, specifically people ages 60 to 65, will find excellent rates with Prudential.
+Seniors will also want to research other carriers to find the best rates.

 To get an idea of how much you’ll pay, here are Prudential’s rates for a healthy, non-smoking male applying for a $500,000, 20-year Term Essentials policy: